srujanmothe/Brain-Tumor-Classification/README.md

 ✅ **Feature Extraction using Histogram of Oriented Gradients (HOG)**

 ---

-### Types of Brain Tumors
+## 🧠 Types of Brain Tumors
-Tumors are of three types:
+Brain tumors can be classified into three main types:

-- **1.Glioma** – A type of tumor that occurs in the glial cells of the brain or spine, often aggressive in nature.
+1. **Glioma** – A tumor that occurs in the glial cells of the brain or spine, often aggressive in nature.
-- **2.Meningioma** – A usually benign tumor that forms in the meninges, the protective layers covering the brain and spinal cord.
+2. **Meningioma** – A usually benign tumor that forms in the meninges, the protective layers covering the brain and spinal cord.
-- **3.Pituitary Tumor** – A growth in the pituitary gland, which can affect hormone production and various bodily functions.
+3. **Pituitary Tumor** – A growth in the pituitary gland, which can affect hormone production and various bodily functions.

-  🚀 This project leverages Convolutional Neural Networks (CNNs) to preprocess MRI images and classify brain tumors into these categories, aiding in early diagnosis and treatment planning.
+🚀 This project leverages **Convolutional Neural Networks (CNNs)** to preprocess MRI images and classify brain tumors into these categories, aiding in early diagnosis and treatment planning.

 ---

 ## 🛠️ Technologies Used